Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Methodology

 \subsection{Survey}

-Since the findings in the interview study are only based on responses from 10 participants, we further conducted a large-scale survey to validate the interview findings and solicit more feedback from a broader population of autonomous driving system developers in industry.
+Since the findings in the interview study are only based on responses from 10 participants, we further conducted a large-scale survey to validate the interview findings and solicit more feedback from a broader population of ADS practitioners.

 \textbf{Survey design.} We designed a survey\footnote{The complete survey form is publicly available here: \url{https://bit.ly/2WNVV93}} with 33 questions in 5 sections, including \textit{background}, \textit{autonomous driving system}, \textit{testing practices and challenges in ADS}, \textit{testing needs in ADS}, and \textit{follow up}.
 The \textit{background} section asked about participants' background, expertise, and their current roles in the company or organization.
-The \textit{autonomous driving system} section asked the structure of ADSs tested by survey participants and their development process.
-The \textit{testing practices and challenges on ADS} section asked three common types of ADS testing including unit testing, simulation testing, and on-road testing, as identified from the interview study.
+The \textit{autonomous driving system} section asked about the ADSs participants have worked on.
+The \textit{testing practices and challenges on ADS} section asked about three types of ADS testing identified from the previous interviews, including unit testing, simulation testing, and on-road testing.
 For each type of testing, we designed multiple-choice questions based on the findings from the interview study.
 The options in a multiple-choice question were derived from responses of the interview study.
 Participants can also select ``Others'' to supplement alternative answers, or select ``I don't know'' to indicate they have no insights in the particular question.
 For each type of testing, we also included an open-ended question in the end to solicit additional feedback on what participants would like to have or improve on.
 The \textit{testing needs in ADS} section listed four common needs identified in the interview study.
 We designed a linear scale question for each need and asked participants to provide a numeric response to indicate the importance of each need in a 7-point likert scale, from ``unimportant at all'' (1) to ``very important'' (7).
-The \textit{follow up} section asked participants their contact information and whether they would like to participate in follow-up surveys.
+The \textit{follow up} section asked participants their contact information and whether they would like to participate in any follow-up study.